Category: Ransomware

 10 Employee Security Tips Every CEO Should Know

-CEOs are tasked with doing more to improve their cybersecurity programs in the wake of various technology security breaches.
-They’re also being asked to secure their employees data, as most security failures at companies occur between the employee’s computer and corporate servers.
+CEOs are tasked with doing more to improve their security measures in the workplace in the wake of various technology security breaches.
+They’re also being asked to secure their employee data, as most security failures at companies occur between the employee’s computer and corporate servers.

 According to Verizon, malevolent employees account for 36% of all data breaches experienced by firms with 1,000 or more workers.
 Employee malice was the cause of 44% of data breaches in companies with less than 1,000 workers.

-To stay protected against the latest threats, a company must be proactive.
+To stay protected against the latest threats, a company must be proactive and IT security for small business is important.
 This article is about security tips every CEO should know to ensure their employees’ security.

 Why is Employee Security Necessary?